es5/es5.github.io/README.md

 # About

-This is intended to become an annotated reference to the Fifth Edition of the ECMAScript Language Specification, **in HTML**.
+This main HTML document in this repo is intended to become an annotated reference to the Fifth Edition of the ECMAScript Language Specification, **in HTML**.

 It is awaiting the addition of annotations—but because it is an **HTML** document and does actually contain the full text of the ES5 spec, it can be